binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 `binutils-2.37/libiberty/make-relative-prefix.c`):
 * it takes the name of the executable as passed to the command invocation (its `argv[0]`);
 * if it's just a program name (i.e. `ld`), it looks for it in the `PATH` to get the full path;
 * if it's a relative path, it resolves it to the full path using the current working directory;
 * otherwise it's used verbatim;
-* last, resolve links so that we get the pathname of the real executable.
+* resolve links to get the pathname of the real executable.
 This is essential to reach the real place where the app is placed, even if the program is called through a link.

 If an applications is relocatable, the prefix is not that important anymore.
-However, when running `make install DESTDIR=$DESTDIR`, it is still used to compute paths, so that things gets installed under `$DESTDIR/$PREFIX` An empty prefix ('') (which I copied from the configuration switches used for the official [ARM toolchain][arm-toolchains]) means
+However, when running `make install DESTDIR="$DESTDIR"`, it is still used to compute paths, so that things gets installed under `$DESTDIR/$PREFIX` An empty prefix ('') (which I copied from the configuration switches used for the official [ARM toolchain][arm-toolchains]) means